-If you are an older adult who is interested in learning more about how you are doing with choosing foods that help you stay healthy and active, complete Nutri-eSCREEN.
-This short online questionnaire will show you what you are doing well and where you can improve.
-It will also recommend steps that you can take to improve your eating habits.
+If you are an older adult who is interested in learning more about how you are doing with choosing foods that help you stay healthy and active, complete SCREEN-14.
+This short questionnaire will show you what you are doing well and where you can improve.
+If you are interested in receiving strategies that you can use to improve your eating habits, please bring your completed SCREEN-14 results to your primary healthcare provider.

 Find a Registered Dietitian: